Building children’s self-esteem

 Be affectionate.
 Spend time with your child doing things you both enjoy.
 Chat.
 Have fun.
 Laugh – a lot!
 Be emotionally available and stop what you are doing to respond and engage when they want to show you something or tell you something.
 Listen to them (see Building a good relationship with your child).
 And when using discipline strategies, separate out the child from their behaviour – be clear that the child is always wanted, it is a specific behaviour that is undesirable.

 Teach your children how to do things for themselves.
 Simple everyday activities (from feeding themselves to making their own beds) provide opportunities for children to try, learn and feel good about themselves.
 Break difficult tasks down into small steps and acknowledge effort, progress and achievement.
 Create a learning culture in which failure is good – getting things wrong is positive as it helps us know what not to do next time!
 Involve children in decision-making and teach them problem-solving skills to increase their sense of competence.
-Let them take healthy risks so they can learn through experience.
+Let them take healthy risks so they can learn through experience (see Activities to build children’s confidence).

 Believable descriptive praise